-Our goal is to empower and promote implementation of green infrastructure at all unit levels within our region – local governments and municipalities, residential and commercial property owners, developers, and residents – and increase awareness of green infrastructure as a stormwater management tool and community enhancement strategy.
+Our goal is to empower and promote implementation of green infrastructure at all levels within our region – local governments and municipalities, residential and commercial property owners, developers, and residents – and increase awareness of green infrastructure as a stormwater management tool and community enhancement strategy.

 What is Green Infrastructure?